Canon SL2 versus Canon M5

 |Nikon D3400 (⇒ lft | rgt)||optical||no||3.0||921||fixed||no||4000||5.0||7||no|

-So how do things add up?
-Which of the two cameras – the Canon SL2 or the Canon M5 – has the upper hand?
+So what conclusions can be drawn?
+Is there a clear favorite between the Canon SL2 and the Canon SL2?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS Rebel SL2: